 Michelle has had the pleasure to work in all areas of the gambling field and has developed partnerships with key stakeholders in all facets of the gambling industry: treatment, prevention, gambling venues and research.
 Michelle was a co-investigator on a research project titled A Comprehensive Review of Problem Gambling Self-Assessment Tools for Use on an Internet Platform and was honoured to present the findings at the 15th International Conference on Gambling and Risk Taking in Las Vegas.

 Michelle has been a source for the media and has been interviewed and quoted in a variety of publications (National Post, Financial Post, Globe and Mail, Guelph Mercury, The Record, Orangeville Banner, Wellington Advertiser).
 She has also co-authored a book My Parents Aren’t NOOBS!
 This heartfelt story for children and parents highlights the importance of technology (video games) with today’s generation of youth and promotes healthy video gaming habits.

 In 2017, Michelle initiated and launched a Balanced Technology Management (BTM) committee in her local community.
 The BTM committee brings together a variety of stakeholders passionate to ensure that children and youth receive a balance between activities that promote optimal development with technology use.

 Margaret is a clinical social worker with over 25 years’ experience working in the mental health field.
 Since 1999, Marg has been a part-time faculty member with Laurier’s Faculty of Social Work, teaching clinical courses on individual and group therapy, and mindfulness models, as well as providing a variety of workshops through the faculty’s Professional Development office.
-She is also a social work field advisor for Laurier and for several years, taught at Renison University College’s School of Social Work.
-She has acted as a field supervisor for many students over the years and provides live and online clinical consultation to social work professionals through her private practice where she also sees adolescent and adult clients.
+She has been a social work field advisor for Laurier, a sessional instructor at Renison University College’s School of Social Work, and has acted as a field supervisor for many students over the years.
+Marg provides live and online clinical consultation to social work professionals through her private practice where she also sees adolescent and adult clients.